 The latest news from research conducted at the Institute of Cognitive Science can be found here:

-Last year Andrew Melnik successfully defended and published his thesis on "Sensorimotor processing in the human brain and in cognitive architectures".
-The PDF of his PhD thesis can now be downloaded from the university library here: https://repositorium.ub.uni-osnabrueck.de/handle/urn:nbn:de:gbv:700-20181116806
+Last year Benedikt Ehinger successfully defended and published his thesis "Decisions, predictions and learning in the visual sense"; the PDF of his PhD thesis can now be downloaded from the university library here: https://repositorium.ub.uni-osnabrueck.de/handle/urn:nbn:de:gbv:700-20181116806

 For further details you may also contact Prof. Dr. Peter König (email@example.com).